Strategic clarity for scaling companies

 Online Grocery Platform

-Leadership had built a company where teams operated from a shared understanding of what mattered most to customers — and how the business needed to run in order to deliver it.
+Leadership had built a company where every team operated from a shared understanding of what mattered most to customers and what the business had to do to deliver it.
+Marketing's job was to make that clarity visible externally.
+That's what we did.

 Commercial Lease Automation Platform

-Working closely with leadership, I helped establish the core narrative, market framing, and go-to-market foundation for the business.
+I established the core narrative, the market framing, and the go-to-market foundation before the first sales conversation happened.

 School Meal Delivery Platform

-Working with leadership, I helped redefine the company’s market narrative and align positioning with the economics of the new model.
+I redefined the market narrative from the ground up and aligned positioning with the economics of the new model.

 — Thesis works with a small number of companies each year —